Meet Our Staff

 I’ve been teaching in St. David’s since 2005.
 I have taught various class groups over the years.
 One of the things I love most about teaching is that every year is different!
 I am currently teaching fourth class.
 Outside the classroom, I, along with Mr. Moloney, look after the football and hurling teams and have taken groups of boys to the Santry races.
 There is so much sporting potential in our school and while we have come very close to playing Croke Park finals, a few of our budding athletes have taken home medals from Santry in recent years.
 I run an Easter Camp in the school every year and sometimes a summer camp where possible.
 Outside of school I am very interested in sport, mostly GAA and enjoy watching anything.
 I also love to read, cycle and watch films.
 There are a lot of things I look forward to every year; sports day, school tours, teachers v’s children soccer match, along with every day teaching of PE, Science and Maths!

-This is my first year teaching in St. David’s and my first year as a fully qualified teacher.
-I feel so lucky to start my teaching career in such a great school and with such a great class.
-Last year, I graduated with my Professional Master of Education and I am so proud now to say- “I’m a teacher”!
+This is my second year teaching in St. David’s and as a fully qualified teacher.
+I feel so lucky to have started my teaching career in such a great school.
+This year I have 4th class.
 I love art and design and I always try to be creative in the classroom.
 I have a degree in Multimedia, and I am also a member of the web team in school.
 In my spare time I love to read, paint and keep fit.
 A couple of years ago I did the ‘couch to 5k’ programme and now I absolutely love to go for a run a few times a week.
 I look forward to starting the couch to 5k programme with my class here in St. David’s!

 I joined St. David’s in 2012 and currently teach 5th class.
 Previously, I taught in Abu Dhabi for a year.
 Alongside Mr. Ryan, I look after the school hurling and the football teams; which is something I thoroughly enjoy.
 Also, I accompany the school choir on the piano.
 I love to read and my favourite children’s authors are Roald Dahl and Louis Sachar.
 I love any type of sport and I especially like to play football.